syncfusion-content/blazor-docs/blazor/diagram-component/ports/interaction.md

 # Interaction in Blazor Diagram Component

-The port can be used to create connector by enable the `Draw` in the [port constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PortConstraints.html).
+The port can be used to create connector by enable the `Draw` in the [PortConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PortConstraints.html).

 ## Draw